swissmanu/mse-thesis/content/thesis.md

 The results of the interviews, the analysis of the war story reports, and the interpretation of the observed behaviors during the observational study lead to the following two key take-aways:

 1. The most significant challenge software engineers face when debugging RxJS-based programs is to know *when* they should apply *what* tool to resolve a problem the *best* way
-2. Since engineers abstained from using specific RxJS debuggers, how can such tools be provided without requiring them to switch context, thus be ready to hand?
+2. Since engineers abstained from using specific RxJS debuggers, how can such utilities be provided without requiring them to switch context, thus be ready to hand?

-I summarized the results of this first stage in the research process in the workshop paper "Debugging of RxJS-Based Applications" [@Alabor_Stolze_2020] together with Markus Stolze.
-This paper was published with the proceedings of the 7th ACM SIGPLAN International Workshop on Reactive and Event-Based Languages and Systems (REBLS' 20) and is available in [Appendix @sec:paper-1].
+I documented these results in the research paper "Debugging of RxJS-Based Applications" together with Markus Stolze [@Alabor_Stolze_2020].
+The paper was published with the proceedings of the 7th ACM SIGPLAN International Workshop on Reactive and Event-Based Languages and Systems (REBLS' 20), where I also presented my findings.
+Furthermore, the published paper is available in [Appendix @sec:paper-1].

 ## Proof Of Concept